 - La Fonda, Escudellers, 10 – www.lafonda-restaurant.com

 - Allium Restaurant, Carrer del Call, 17 – www.alliumrestaurant.es

 - Pinotxo, La Boqueria – http://pinotxobar.com

-You could squeeze in the real highlights of Barcelona in 2 or 3 days, but taking 5 (or 6) to explore the above itinerary gives you enough time to gorge on Iberian ham, tapas, and sangria while not rushing around.
-Barcelona moves slowly – dinner is at 9, you’re early to the bar if it’s before 2 am, and everyone sleeps late and loves their siesta.
+You could squeeze in the real highlights of Barcelona in two or three days, but taking five (or six) for the above itinerary gives you enough time to gorge on Iberian ham, tapas, and sangria while not rushing around.
+Barcelona moves slowly—dinner’s at 9, you’re early to the bar if it’s before 2am, and everyone sleeps late and loves their siesta.
 And since this city moves slowly, so should you.
-Sleep late, take breaks, eat lots, don’t rush your visit, and just enjoy Barcelona – at a Spaniard’s pace!
+Sleep late, take breaks, eat lots, don’t rush your visit, and just enjoy Barcelona—at a Spaniard’s pace!